Select a province & language

 At Home and Public Charging

 Level 2 is like Level 1, but with twice the voltage and increased amperage.
 This means vehicles charge much faster.
-At home, this requires installing a Level 2 charger into higher voltage electrical outlets1 – like those that power large appliances like clothes dryers or ovens.
+At home, this requires having a professional electrician install a Level 2 charger into higher voltage electrical outlets1 – like those that power large appliances like clothes dryers or ovens.
 In public, Level 2 is widely available at public stations.

 toyota-battery-electric-vehicles-level3-charging-station-icon